scarych/aom/readme.md

 interface IArgs {
   ctx: Context;
   next: Next;
-  target: ITarget;
+  route: IRoute;
   cursor: ICursor;
 }
 ```

 Where:

-- `ctx` and` next` are typical values used by `koa`
+- `ctx` and `next` are typical values used by `koa`
-- `target` is a structure, pointing to the endpoint of the route
+- `route` is a structure, pointing to the endpoint of the route
 - `cursor` is a structure pointing to the current point of the route

-Let's dwell on `cursor` and` target`, as they play an important role in organizing routes structures.
+Let's dwell on `cursor` and `route`, as they play an important role in organizing routes structures.

 The `cursor` has the interface: